melihozmen9/FastChat/README.md

 # Fast Chat

-## **FlashChat is a live messaging application for iOS using Swift and Google’s Firebase database service for backend support on securely saving user accounts and their personal chats.**
+## **FastChat is a live messaging application for iOS using Swift and Google’s Firebase database service for backend support on securely saving user accounts and their personal chats.**

 ## Features:
 * Using 3rd party libraries with CocoaPods.